vivachu/slate/source/includes/_gameplay.md

 winner | true | winning entry id from /alerts/faceoffs

 <aside class="success">
-Returns number of XP awarded to user and the current user level.
+Returns number of XP awarded to user and the current userLevel.
 </aside>